They were fined for breaking U.K. lockdown rules. They say Boris Johnson should be punished, too.

 Some people who have been fined say they should get their money back.

 In the lead-up to Christmas 2020, James Kearns, 41, who runs a scaffolding company, invited about a dozen of his employees out for a drink.
 Pubs and restaurants were closed at the time, but he has the keys to his father’s pub in east London.
-So he let the crew in, and — although they’d been working side-by-side throughout the year — he asked that they spread out in groups of three.
+So he let the crew in, and — although they had been working side-by-side throughout the year — he asked that they spread out in groups of three.

 Within 20 minutes, he said, about 20 police officers were knocking on the doors.
 “We hid in the toilets, but the banging wouldn’t go away.
 So I had no choice but to go and let them in.”
 They were all fined £100, or about $134.

-Initially, Kearns said, he thought it was fair: after all, they had broken the rules.
+Initially, Kearns said, he thought it was fair: After all, they had broken the rules.

-It has since emerged that, just five days before Kearns’s gathering, Downing Street may have held its own Christmas Party.
-According to the Daily Mirror, which first reported the story, about 40-50 people were “crammed” into a room on Dec.
+It has since emerged that just five days before Kearns’s gathering, Downing Street may have held its own Christmas Party.
+According to the Daily Mirror, which first reported the story, about 40 to 50 people were “crammed” into a room Dec.
 18, 2020.
 Some wore Christmas sweaters.
 There was a Secret Santa gift exchange.

-Johnson told Parliament he had been “repeatedly assured” that there was no Downing Street Christmas Party and that no covid rules had been broken.
+Johnson told Parliament he had been “repeatedly assured” that there was no Downing Street Christmas party and that no covid rules had been broken.
 But video leaked of his staffers joking about such a party, and his aide, Allegra Stratton, resigned over it.

 Boris Johnson’s staff denied there was a 2020 Christmas party — except they joked about it on camera

 “We should get our money back,” Kearns said.
 “Boris Johnson is doing the exact same thing as what everyone else was doing, and he hasn’t been fined.
-They are the people running the country and making up the rules, don’t they have to abide by the rules?
+They are the people running the country and making up the rules — don’t they have to abide by the rules?
 How is that fair?”